 Congratulations on choosing to do the International Baccalaureate Diploma Programme!
 You have two challenging and highly rewarding years ahead of you, and we are sure you are already starting to feel the pressures – and excitement! – of what is to come.
 If you are in the stages of selecting which subjects you will be taking in the IB, there are a lot of decisions to be made.
 The subjects you choose will be your focus for the next two years and there are many factors which should play a part in what the best choices will be for you.

 When it comes to Maths, you have two main options: Maths Applications and Interpretations, and Maths Analysis and Approaches, with both being offered at either Higher Level (HL) or Standard Level (SL).
-These new subjects recently replaced the old system of three main subjects – Maths Studies, Standard, and Higher – with the first round of students getting ready to their final exams in May 2021.
-With such a recent overhaul, there unfortunately aren’t yet many resources to help students and families understand these changes, and decide on the best choice for themselves.
+These new subjects recently replaced the old system of three main subjects – Maths Studies, Standard, and Higher – with the first round of students getting ready for their final exams in May 2021.
+With such a recent overhaul, there, unfortunately, aren’t yet many resources to help students and families understand these changes, and decide on the best choice for themselves.

 Mathematics Applications and Interpretations